 For modern machine learning, decision tree algorithms are generally implemented as an “ensemble”.
 What does this mean?
 The algorithm creates a large group of trees and then uses mathematical techniques to make the best choices from the group.
 Ensemble learning does not attempt to create one high-quality model.
 Instead, it generates multiple, relatively low-accuracy models from many decision trees.
 Then, it combines the predictions from those “weak” models to create its final, more accurate model that learned from the errors of all its predecessors.
 This type of ensemble learning approach leads to better accuracy and model stability.
 Most importantly, it addresses the bias-variance tradeoff challenge that plagues many machine learning models.

-The types of decision-tree algorithms that have been added to Einstein Discovery use a few optimization techniques – gradient descent, weak learners, and – most critically – boosting.
+The types of decision-tree algorithms that have been added to Einstein Discovery use a few optimization techniques – gradient descent, weak learners, and – most critically – boosting and bagging.
 The origins of “boosting” go back at least to the 1980s.
 One of the most influential papers was “Thoughts on Hypothesis Boosting” by Kearns.
-There are other types of ensemble methods, such as “bagging”, but Einstein Discovery currently focuses on boosting learning methods.
+Bagging has a similar rich history.

 Gradient descent allows ensemble algorithms to improve the overall predictive power of the model and obtain higher accuracy by generating a large number of tree-based models and creating a final model that is an ensemble of the multiple, previous weaker models.
 This is obviously a vast over-simplification, and there is a great deal of mathematics involved to make it happen.
 But this explanation should suffice for our purposes here.
 As with all things machine learning, if you want to dive deeper, you can use Google search to find a variety of articles and papers on this topic.